hook: progress in an oval promenade

 by: Paul Balliet

-partners promenade along the set on the right chainsaw
+neighbors promenade along the set on the right counterclockwise big oval

-ladles turn alone over right shoulder for 4
+ladles turn alone over their right shoulder to

 neighbors promenade along the set on the right home (til across from partner)